OmarAshkar/PKbioanalysis/README.md

 - Interactive dilution scheme with unit conversion
 - MLE of additive and proportional errors
 - PKmerge to generate PK datasets from bioanalytical data and trial records
-- Export to PK profiles to NONMEM-formated or Phoenix-formatted datasets  along with associated codebook.
+- Export to PK profiles to NONMEM-formated dataset along with associated codebook.
 -